merope-builder/.github/profile/README.md

 Using **merope**, we would be able to make the same change as described above (altering the time period used in an analysis) by modifying a year parameter in a single datafile.
 All resources which depend upon this would be re-built automatically, so that you can ensure that all resources remain in synch.

+This is a trivial example, but as your research project grows bigger and more complex, it will be worth the initial time investment in setting up a defined process to build it and manage its dependencies.

 ## Technologies

 - Scripting language: Python (though the principle equally suited for R or other scripting languages)